 Even though manufacturing companies have cameras installed to monitor employee movement in the plant to ensure safety standards, it is largely a manual monitoring process where an employee must sit and constantly monitor the video stream.
 The manual processes are error-prone and this error could result in serious consequences.
 An AI-powered computer vision can be an appropriate solution.
 This application constantly monitors the manufacturing site right from the entry point, into the site, and exit point.
 Even if there is a minor violation in compliance, the system reports to a respective manager and alerts the employees too.
 This way, manufacturing companies can ensure their employees adhere to safety and security standards.

 In case of an active accident, the computer vision system can alert managers and staff about where the accident happened and the intensity of the accident so the production process can be halted in that specific area and proactively ensure the safety of employees.

 In some manufacturing companies, it is important to count the number of manufactured pieces before packaging them in a container.
 Performing this task manually can incur a lot of errors.
 This problem is more prevalent in pharmaceutical and retail products.
 Deploying a computer vision system in the packaging process to count the number of pieces, verifies if packaging standards are followed.

 Once the items are properly packed, another use case for computer vision is inspecting any damage on the packaging itself.
-It's important that products get to customers safely and in once piece.
-Damaged packaging risk damage to the product inside.
+It's important that products get to customers safely and in one piece.
+Damaged packaging risks damage to the product inside.
 Computer vision systems can proactively divert any damaged packaging before leaving the plant.